Have a set of watercolor pencils sitting on a shelf collecting dust because you haven’t a clue how to use them?

 I choose to use synthetic brushes because I like the way the bristles spring back as you paint with them.
 There is nothing wrong with using sable brushes if you are already used to them.
 For a beginner, though, I recommend synthetic.

-As for the brand, I really love Grumbacher Golden Edge synthetic sable brushes.
-For watercolor pencil use, the sizes you will most use would be ranging from 3-14.
+As for the brand, I really love synthetic Grumbacher Goldenedge Brushes For watercolor pencil use, the sizes you will most use would be ranging from 3-14.
 About 5 brushes will do and I use rounds almost exclusively.
 I will usually do smaller 9×12 projects so those sizes work just fine.
 Grumbacher is a higher end brand.
 A good starter, less expensive brush is Royal Langnickel.

 As the pencils will dull of course with use, they will require sharpening.
 You can certainly use a handheld or electric sharpener.
 You can read about sharpening pencils on my post How to Sharpen Colored Pencils.
 If your lead is wet though, do NOT use in an electric sharpener for obvious reasons!